 Nope.
 Any written project can benefit from a developmental edit: blog posts, books, training programs, websites, even a LinkedIn summary.
 It's always a smart idea to hire a professional to give your work a once-over.
 Everybody misses something.
 Even internal writers or marketers can be too close to material to see whether it's any good.

 This is where I can be of service.
 I've critiqued, coached, revised, and polished other peoples' writing since 1994.
 After working with me, my clients have gone on to make bestseller lists, secure job interviews or school acceptances, and place in writing competitions.

 Rates & Process

-For most edits and critiques, I charge a per page rate and can provide you an estimate after seeing a sample of your work.
-My minimum is $250.
+Fees vary depending on the project's complexity, length, and your needs.
+Rush turnaround fees apply.
+For most edits, I charge a per page rate and can provide you an estimate after seeing a sample of your work.

 "I was so lucky to find Kristen to help me with my book, Getting the Best Care: Rescue Your Loved One from the Healthcare Conveyor Belt.
 Kristen has a friendly and approachable nature but she is a stickler for process.
 That is a great combo in an editor.
 She helped me to clarify my thinking and to make the book so much better with her editing expertise.
 She is responsive to emails and never left me wondering.
 I would love to work with her again!"